 Where a discretionary development permit, including but not limited to subdivision and special use permit, is sought on or adjacent to lands zoned to permit agricultural operations, the discretionary permit shall include a condition requiring the recordation of a deed restriction to notify any present or future owners, users and tenants of the notice contained in paragraph B above.

-The county may require the developer to install or permit the installation of signs to notify prospective purchasers and users that adjacent or nearby lands are being used for agricultural purposes and that those interests are protected by law.
-(Ord.
-763, 1996)
+The county may require the developer to install or permit the installation of signs to notify prospective purchasers and users that adjacent or nearby lands are being used for agricultural purposes and that those interests are protected by law.)

+1.10 Aircraft Operation Rights (reserved)

-20.01.110 Enforcement authority.
+1.11 Enforcement authority.